Ekerot/MutantProject/Idea.md

-Mutant
+Controller.Mutant
-dice generator for the RPG Mutant: Year Zero
+dice generator for the RPG Controller.Mutant: Year Zero

 Idea

-Making a dice generator for rpg Mutant: Year Zero and its different modules.
+Making a dice generator for rpg Controller.Mutant: Year Zero and its different modules.
 It is most important to be easy to use, and will not consume time from the actual gameplay.

 Features